 The national lockdown following the Covid-19 outbreak presents many challenges to law firms.
 People are operating largely alone, without ready access to colleagues, and relying on IT systems to do their jobs outside the disciplines of the office.
 In this note, Paul Smith, solicitor and senior risk management consultant at Travelers, looks at the risks to be aware of and the controls to put in place.
-(30 April 2020)
+(30 April 2020, not updated)

 Your team will potentially face a number of challenges as the lockdown continues.